Sam-Ram-360/sentiment-analysis-by-using-Knime/README.md

 # sentiment-analysis-by-using-Knime

 In this project, I focused on performing sentiment analysis on Yelp restaurant reviews.
+To begin, I uploaded the Yelp review file, which served as the basis for my analysis.

 To prepare the textual data for analysis, I applied various preprocessing steps using different nodes in Knime.
 These included utilizing the Stanford lemmatizer, word creator, Stanford tagger, and punctuation Erasure.
 These nodes helped transform the raw text into a structured format suitable for further analysis.

 After preprocessing, I identified the 10 most frequent features in the reviews.
 This provided valuable insights into the commonly mentioned aspects of the restaurants and their associated sentiments.